ossd-s25/project-evaluation/musescore_evaluation.md

 ## Summary assesment
-__How friendly is this project for beginner contributors?__This is beginner friendly for those who are experienced with both C++ and well versed in music however the installation process is extreme for developers.
+__How friendly is this project for beginner contributors?__ This is beginner friendly for those who are experienced with both C++ and well versed in music however the installation process is extreme for developers.

-__Do the maintainers respond helpfully to questions in issues?__
+__Do the maintainers respond helpfully to questions in issues?__ Yes, there seems like a large amount of responses from maintainers.